Hyper-diffusion on multiplex networks: Multilinks and multiboundary operators

-By introducing the diagonal matrices $D^{\vec{m}}$, having the multidegres as diagonal elements, i.e. $D^{\vec{m}}_{ii}=k_i^{\vec{m}}$, we can also introduce the normalised multi-Laplacian \bea L^{\vec{m}}_{norm}=(D^{\vec{m}})^{-\frac{1}{2}}L^{\vec{m}}(D^{\vec{m}})^{-\frac{1}{2}} \eea where we adopt the convention that $(D^{\vec{m}})^{-1}_{ii}=0$ if $k_i^{\vec{m}}=0$.
-The properties of each multi-Laplacian $L^{\vec{m}}$ and each normalized multi-Laplacian $L^{\vec{m}}_{norm}$ are the usual properties of the graph Laplacians defined on a single network, however the different multi-Laplacians of the same duplex networks might display non-trivial relations that can be probed computing their commutators \cite{dirac}.
+By introducing the diagonal matrices $D^{\vec{m}}$, having the multidegrees as diagonal elements, i.e. $D^{\vec{m}}_{ii}=k_i^{\vec{m}}$, we can also introduce the normalised multi-Laplacian \bea L^{\vec{m}}_{norm}=(D^{\vec{m}})^{-\frac{1}{2}}L^{\vec{m}}(D^{\vec{m}})^{-\frac{1}{2}}, \eea where we have adopted the convention that $(D^{\vec{m}})^{-1}_{ii}=0$ if $k_i^{\vec{m}}=0$.
+The properties of each multi-Laplacian $L^{\vec{m}}$ and each normalized multi-Laplacian $L^{\vec{m}}_{norm}$ are the usual properties of the graph Laplacians defined on a single network, however the different multi-Laplacians of the same duplex networks might display non-trivial relations that can be probed by {evaluating} their commutators \cite{dirac}.